 Also, this seasoned gardener apparently never heard of soil improvement, so the soil has next to no structure and contains little humus.
 I started by moving some of our raised beds and filling them with several wheelbarrows of compost from our old compost heaps to do some emergency soil improvement, but really improving it will take years…

 Another heart-warming part of this whole episode was how many people showed up to help us – friends, family.
-Even my husband’s colleague came to help us move trees on Saturday and declared it his mission to wipe the mournful look off my face and make me smile.
+Even one of my husband’s colleagues came to help us move trees on Saturday and declared it his mission to wipe the mournful look off my face and make me smile.
 And confronted with his unbreakable optimism and good-natured teasing, in the end, smile I did.

 The first tart I made from the rustic rye dough was filled with a mixture of autumn raspberries and blackberries on a layer of ricotta custard.
 We are still picking some berries every day, but there would not be enough of them to fill a tart.
 Using a ricotta based custard, not only stretches the berries, but also makes for a well-balanced tart: crisp flaky crust, ricotta and slightly tart fruit.
 Just think about it.
 The second tart was filled with grapes from our edible forest garden.
 The grape is called “Sovereign Coronation”.
 It’s a very healthy grape of the labrusca variety producing seedless aromatic fruits.

 You can either make a free-form galette or shape the tart in a tart pan.